JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 3. Automatic https for homelab private IPs working (also for public ones on VPS's)
 4. The rabbithole of middlewares...like for Authentication purpuses (as we will see below)

-With Traefik working, its time to combine it with a sample Flask Web App and **Tinyauth**.
+With Traefik working, its time to combine it with a sample Flask Web App and **Tinyauth**

 ### Traefik x TinyAuth x Flask